Is medication an answer to pain or chronic pain and is it the only or best option?

 There is good evidence to support the use of manual therapy in dealing with back pain, such as osteopathy, physiotherapy and chiropractic, especially when used in combination with exercise, but only 1 in 5 people sought this route.

-In clinic we often see patients who have taken medication for months and sometimes years.
+In the clinic, we often see patients who have taken medication for months and sometimes years.
 We work with our clients to look at addressing the underlying conditions with osteopathy or a mixture of osteopathy and other therapies, depending on their specific needs.

 Often this will result in less requirement for medication and an adaptation of better strategies to deal with and manage pain.
 There does seem to be an increasing trend to reach for a quick fix from a bottle and not to look at why we have these problems and address the cause.